JoKeyser/nidaqmx-tk-gui-plotter/README.md

 ## Purpose

-Showcase the use of NI-DAQmx in Python by plotting recorded data in real time.
+Showcase the use of a National Instruments DAQ device in Python.
+For now, aim to plot the recorded data in real time and control the data acquisition with a simple GUI.

+## Status

+This is very much a work in progress, in its early stages.
+Nothing works yet, please tread with care.

 ## Design